100 Famous Logos: Design Lessons & Brand Strategy for 2026

 - The Fact: The bat in the Bacardi logo symbolises good fortune in Cuba, the brand’s original home.
 Doña Amalia, the founder’s wife, suggested using the bat after finding a colony of fruit bats in the rafters of the first distillery.

 - My Take: It’s a great story and a distinctive symbol.
-A bat is not an obvious choice for a drinks company, which makes it memorable.
+A bat is not an obvious choice for a drinks company, which makes it a memorable choice.
 It connects the brand to its unique history and Cuban roots.

 - Lesson for You: A unique brand story can create a distinctive logo.
 Don’t be afraid to choose a symbol that is personal and different.